 Located just a 45-minute drive by car or a 2-hour train ride from downtown Miami, Boca Raton is a nearby city known for its beautiful outdoors and beach culture.
 As the stomping ground of many celebs, you can experience a level of glitz and glam only comparable to LA’s Beverly Hills.

 This posh town is so clean that you will hardly notice a brick out of place.
 Just a quick loop around the city will show off the perfectly hedged residential gardens, manicured park lawns, and Spanish Revival architecture.

 With such an affluent local population, Boca Raton hosts some of the best award-winning restaurants and bars in the state.

-Once you’ve spent some time enjoying the food and shopping scene in the city, I highly recommend visiting the Gumbo Limbo Nature Center.
+Once you’ve spent some time enjoying the food and shopping scene, discover endless activities in Boca Raton.
+I highly recommend visiting the Gumbo Limbo Nature Center.
 This park situated at the end of Red Reef Park is overflowing with flowers, trees, turtles, and birds and is a beautiful spot to catch a break from the city hustle.

 Another hotspot for outdoor lovers is the Daggerwing Nature Center.
 It’s a great place to relax in the arms of nature and learn about Florida’s native fauna.
 Bring your kids to the Exhibit Hall, which is packed with exciting live animals and interactive displays.

 I would even recommend finding accommodation in Boca Raton for a more peaceful stay, which is just a hop and a skip away from downtown Miami and there’s a ton of great Miami Airbnbs in the area.

 Suggested trip: Craft Food Tour in Delray Beach